mattermost/mattermost-browser-extension/README.md

    - Chrome:
      - Go to `chrome://extensions/` in your Chrome browser
-     - Click "Load unpacked" and navigate to and select your `mattermost-chrome-extension` directory
+     - Click "Load unpacked" and navigate to and select your `mattermost-browser-extension` directory
    - Firefox:
      - Go to `about:debugging` in your Firefox browser
-     - Click "Load temporary add-on" and navigate to and select any file in `mattermost-chrome-extension` directory
+     - Click "Load temporary add-on" and navigate to and select any file in `mattermost-browser-extension` directory

 6. Allow cross-origin requests from your browser extension to Mattermost: